-The Hamlet of Snyder is a rural Settlement Area consisting of rural residential, commercial and institutional uses.
+The Hamlet of Snyder is a rural settlement consisting of rural residential, commercial and institutional uses.
 The following policies apply to the Hamlet of Snyder:

 - 1. It has partial municipal servicing, with connection to a Regional watermain but no municipal wastewater servicing. - 2.
-Rural residential, commercial, and industrial development and lot creation will only take place in accordance with the policies of this Plan. - 3.
-Due to having partial access to municipal servicing, it is not anticipated that significant growth, development or redevelopment will occur within Snyder over the planning horizon. - 4.
+Due to having partial access to municipal servicing, it is not anticipated that significant growth, development or redevelopment will occur within Snyder over the planning horizon. - 3.
+Rural residential, commercial, and industrial development and lot creation will only take place in accordance with the policies of this Plan. - 4.
 The Town may undertake a more detailed study to direct land use planning matters within the Hamlet of Snyder.